Acetook/Unsung-Civilizations-Asia-Edition/README.md

 - [X] Ainu civilization

 Wrap-up:
-- [ ] Finalize unique abilities for all civs

 - [X] Create unique icons for each civilization

 - [ ] Playtest and balance civ abilities and units

- - [ ] Document civ notes and design rationale
+- [X] Update unique icons into circles